 - The first post is an introduction of you to the class (see deadline on calendar).
-All Discussion topics will be listed on Discussion page. - o The primary goal of this portion of the course is to "talk" about what you are learning so it is more appropriate to be informal and conversational in these assignments and spend more time polishing the weekly assignment questions. - o DISCUSSIONS have the same deadline as your weekly assignments.
+All Discussion topics will be listed on Discussion page. - o The primary goal of this portion of the course is to "talk" about what you are learning so it is more appropriate to be informal and conversational in these assignments and spend more time polishing the weekly assignment questions. - DISCUSSIONS have the same deadline as your weekly assignments.
 The topic is provided and you will be asked to respond to that question and/or video.
-There is one discussion due per week and it is worth 75 points each for a total of 1125 points. - ASSIGNMENTS: You will have an assignment each week and that assignment is found in the weekly work.
-Each assignment is work 100 points for a total of 1500 points. - o PAPER-you will have a short paper that is required and will be worth 500 points.
-This information is located on the Start Here page and is submitted on the Course Content that states that the paper is due. - EXAM 1 and EXAM 2 You have 2 essay exams during the semester.
+There is one discussion due per week and it is worth 75 points each for a total of 1125 points. - o ASSIGNMENTS: You will have an assignment each week and that assignment is found in the weekly work.
+The assignments are 100 points each for 1500 total points. - EXAM 1 and EXAM 2 You have 2 essay exams during the semester.
 These are available for several weeks but do have a deadline that is listed.
 You may use your textbook and other sources to answer the questions.
 Each exam is worth 250 points. - TOTAL points for all these assignments and tests would be as follows: - 1.
 Assignments-1500 - 2.
 Discussions-1125 - 3.
 Exam 1-250 - 4.
 Exam 2-250 - 5.
-Paper---500 - 6.
-Total --3625
+Total --3125